ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 For this assignment, you will use a naive search strategy (score each feature independently).
 But,

+* First, divide your training set into a training and validation subset (single hold-out validation set)
-* I want you to consider **two** different scoring functions of your choice - i.e., compute two sets of scores.
+* I want you to consider **two** different scoring functions of your choice - i.e., compute two sets of "goodness" scores.
 * When computing scores, you should not impute 0s or any other value for `NaN` values in the data.
 Instead, you should compute the score for a feature using only the rows in the training data where *that* feature is not missing.
 * Also, for each scoring function, you will use the `%time` cell magic to estimate how long it takes to compute the scores.

-Then, if you are using feature selection (not feature weighting), you should use a hold-out validation set to select the best **number** of features to include AND to decide which of the two scoring functions to use.
+Then, if you are using feature selection (not feature weighting), you should use the hold-out validation set to select the best **number** of features to include AND to decide which of the two scoring functions to use.

-Alternatively, if you are using feature weighting (not feature selection), you should use a hold-out validation set to decide which of the two scoring functions to use.
+Alternatively, if you are using feature weighting (not feature selection), you should use the hold-out validation set to decide which of the two scoring functions to use.

 Also, for full credit,